- Just in Time Manufacturing was designed to improve the manufacturing and the supply chain processes

 Such initiatives are worthwhile: IDC said that corporations taking that step realize up to a 25% improvement in product success rates.

-Another difference between the two manufacturing processes is how the they view the production process.
+Another difference between just-in-time and lean manufacturing processes is how they view the production process.

 JIT was designed for processes that delivered one specific item with few variations.
 Therefore, the manufacturing processes and employee skill sets tend to be more rigid.